mikedijkstra/stencil/README.md

-#  JoyceCSS
+#  Stencil.css

-JoyceCSS is an OOCSS framework with a rock-solid reset, useful layouts, an infinitely flexible and adaptive grid with heaps of helpers to mix, match and customise to your design.
+This is not another CSS framework.
+It's a set of CSS helpers to give you a head start developing your next web application or site.

 ## Getting Started

-- Run the watch command to ensure your Sass is compiled correctly
+- Run the watch command to ensure your Sass stylesheet is compiled
-- Update css/_joyce.scss with your preferences
+- Update css/_settings.scss with your preferences
 - Customise css/_mixins.scss with your preferred styles
 - Place all custom CSS in css/_custom.scss